-American beachgrass is a particularly good plant for stabilizing dunes and banks because it is extremely hardy and grows readily on the coast.
+American beachgrass is particularly useful for stabilizing dunes because it is extremely hardy and grows readily on the coast.
 In addition, its fast-growing rhizomes (underground stems) effectively stabilize sediments and allow for quick establishment of new plants.
 (For more on the benefits of beachgrass for dune stability, see CZ-Tip - Dune Building with Beachgrass.)

 Boardwalks, walkways, and stairways are therefore preferable to at-grade pathways.
-They are not only clearly visible and defined, they are also elevated to allow for the growth of stabilizing vegetation and the natural movement of sand and sediments beneath them.
-(In some circumstances, at-grade rollout structures used on a seasonal basis are a good option—see “Sectional, Adjustable, and Temporary Design Elements” below for more information).
+Not only are they clearly visible and defined, they also allow for the growth of stabilizing vegetation and the natural movement of sand and sediments beneath them.
+(In some circumstances, however, at-grade rollout structures used on a seasonal basis are a good option—see “Sectional, Adjustable, and Temporary Design Elements” below for more information.)